SCOUTLOOK '23 AUGUST 13 TO 19, 2023

 A:

-No. All medication, except for things like emergency inhalers and epi-pens, must be give to the ScoutLook team for storage and to ensure the medication is taken as prescribed.
+No. All medication, except for emergency inhalers, epi-pens, etc. must be give to the ScoutLook team for storage and to ensure the medication is taken as prescribed and stored safely.

 (Back to FAQ)